MGreif/aliens-fireteam-elite-external-cheat-menu/README.md

 - Infinite stamina (quite amateur way right now, ill change it in the future) [ingame]
 - Godmode (infinite health) [ingame]
 - Superspeed [ingame]
+- Consistently setting enemy healt to 0 thus enabling instakill.
 I am working on more.

+# SDK

+To learn more about Unreal Engine (rather than just scanning and reversing the game) i decided to write a small SDK for UE v4.25.
+This will also enable me to write better checks/hacks for the game by seeing the reversed implementation details and direct offsets.

+The SDK:
+- scans for the GObjects and GNames(FNamePool in > v4)
+- Print all GOBjects
+- Print Details about GOBjects (Member classes and Properties with offsets)
+- Recursively print Details about GOBjects

+## TODO

+- Better FName lookup (feels only 80% reliable because i currently dont use the FNameEntry length (cant find it lol))
+- Use Size of GObjects when looking it up/printing details (Currently the user needs to specify a size)